If the equations are not displayed correctly, please use the desktop view

 We can use this principle as,

-Substituting with conductances, Equations.(5) and (6) become
+Substituting with conductances, two equations above become

 which can be solved to get v1 and v2.

 Please take note that we will find the resistor, voltage source, and current source in the circuit.
 There will be special treatment to a voltage source and current source.
-If the steps above are quite complex, you may want to read the short explanation below how to treat each element:

 Nodal Voltage Analysis Examples

 For better understanding, let us review some examples below :

 1. Calculate the node voltages in the circuit below.

 Consider the circuit below where the circuit above has been prepared for nodal analysis.
 The currents have been selected for KCL except for the branches with current sources.